capsey/mathex-c/README.md

 int main()
 {
-    // Use `mx_init` and `MX_DEFAULT` to get default configuration
+    // Use `mx_init` and `MX_DEFAULT` to get default configuration.
-    // For specifying your own settings, check out documentation mx_config *config = mx_init(MX_DEFAULT);
+    // For what settings are available, check out documentation. mx_config *config = mx_init(MX_DEFAULT);

+    // Config that you get from `mx_init` contains your settings
+    // along with custom variables and functions you inserted. mx_insert_variable(config, "x", 1.5);

+    // These variables and functions are then available for users
+    // to use in expressions.
-    char *input = "5 + 5";
+    char *input = "2x + 5";
     double result;

-    // Mathex writes result into the address you provide
+    // Mathex writes result of evaluation into the address you provide.
-    // Here we pass an address to a `result` variable if (mx_evaluate(config, input, &result) == MX_SUCCESS)
+    // Here we pass an address to a `result` variable we declared above. if (mx_evaluate(config, input, &result) == MX_SUCCESS)
     {
-        printf("%s is %lf\n", input, result); // Outputs `5 + 5 is 10`
+        printf("%s is %lf\n", input, result); // Outputs `2x + 5 is 8`
     }

-    // Free the memory once you are done evaluating mx_free(config);
+    // Don't forget to free the memory once you are done. mx_free(config);
 }
 ```